cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 **Miscelaneus notes:** Beta, Gamma, V are PSRF mean ~1.009 in ESS mean > 1000.
 Rho is 1.06.
 Omega kepps PSRF mean values around ~1.09.
 Here thw worst omega is sampleUnit with 3 but vakio takes 2.01 reducing it.
 Alpha PSRF is a bit better 1.385 in PSRF with a maximum of 2.264, making alpha worst than the another set.
 Potentially, in terms of alpha and omega random levels convergence, remove the rare species doesnt make much difference.

 **Action Plan:**
-1. Set `fbs_M003`, that use shultz available variables without any filter
+1. Set `fbs_M003`, that modelling explicitly geography in the model using longitud/latitud as covariate
 2. Run `fbs_M003`with thin 1000 and samples 1000